SomeWeekendReading/someweekendreading.github.io/_posts/2024-06-05-fda-vrbpac-covid-vaccine-composition-fall-2024.md

 ## VRBPAC Meeting Announcement

 People act as if COVID-19 is "over".
 The virus begs to differ.
 We're looking at summer and winter waves into the indefinite future.
-People will die of COVID-19, or like your humble Weekend Editor will have Long COVID brain fog.
+People will die of COVID-19, or &ndash; like your humble Weekend Editor &ndash; will have Long COVID brain fog and other problems.

 Fortunately, our regulatory bodies are not ignoring this and are on the case for updated booster vaccines.
-Getting the public, even the non-knucklehead public who are not conspiracy theorist, to take the vaccines is another matter.
+Getting the public, even the non-knucklehead public who are not conspiracy theorists, to take the vaccines&hellip; well, that's another matter.
 We can solve the vaccine design problem; thus far we have not solved the public vaccine uptake problem.

 Today we look at the latest meeting of the FDA VRBPAC, to consider the strain composition of the vaccine for this fall.